 Luckily, you can leave the ballot paper blank, or you can even spoil it.
 These are counted and are public information.
 You become a symbol of protesting, not just a mere number among the “uninterested voters.”
 This gives you power as a true citizen of the country.

 9. Supporting the electoral reform:

-Many voters argue that electoral reform needs to happen for the system to be more proportional than it is now.
-But, when only the voters of the main parties vote, the system will not be changed.
-When people of diverse thoughts voice, it portray the notion that the demand for the representation of other parties is present.
+Many people argue that electoral reform needs to happen for the system to be more proportional than it is now.
+But, when only the supporters of the main parties vote, the system will not be changed.
+When people of diverse thoughts voice, it portrays the notion that the demand for the representation of other parties is present.
 Thus, it will further smoothen the path towards electoral reformation.